Lola Amour: "Sanity", Coke Studio Philippines, Don't Look Back Revisited, "Fallen", Kim's departure (2019–2021)

-Singles, Perez & Santos’s departure, Fallen Tour (2022)
+Singles, Perez and Santos's departure, Fallen Tour (2022)

 2022's first two singles are collaborations with other artists.
 "Click" is a song inspired by heartbreak and old-school movies.
 It is partially written by drummer Renzo Santos. and features duo Leanne & Naara on additional lead and backing vocals.
 "Madali" (Hurry) is a rock song and their third song featuring Al James.
 Lyrically, it is a reminder for listeners to slow down and enjoy the little things in life.

 On May 2, Lola Amour announced that they are bidding farewell to saxophonist Joxx Perez & Santos.
 They had their last appearance on an online concert documentary held at the PETA Theater on May 5.
 Raffy Perez (Joxx's brother) & Jeff Abueg joined the band as replacements for Santos and Joxx respectively.
 The concert was released as a live album, titled Looking Back (Live at the PETA Theater, 2022).

 At this time, "Fallen" reached the Top Ten on Spotify Philippines.
 Due to this, the band embarked on the Fallen Tour with the new members.
 On September 14, the band released an EP titled The Lunchtime Special, which is a compilation of their three previous collaborations with other artists and their respective live versions from Looking Back.
 On October 12, the band released "dahan-dahan" (Very Slowly), a love song that "tells the story of two people who have fallen in and out of love so many times that it starts to feel like an elaborate dance — familiar yet new each time — making listeners think of whether they should go along with fate or against it".The song features a guitar solo played by Pio having a duet with King's bass, which is reportedly made to symbolize two figures dancing together.